yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/Linux/kernel/process_scheduling.md

 }
 ```

+## Shortest Job First (SJF)

+The Preemptive version of *Shortest Job First* (SJF) scheduling is known as *Shortest Remaining Time First* (SRTF).
+The process having the smallest amount of time remaining until completion is selected first to execute.

+In the SRTF scheduling algorithm, the execution of any process can be stopped after a certain amount of time.
+On arrival of every process, the short-term scheduler schedules those processes from the list of available processes & running processes that have the least remaining burst time.

 ## Preemption and Context Switch

 Context switching, the switching from one runnable task to another, is handled by the `context_switch()` function defined in `kernel/sched.c` .
 It is called by `schedule()` when a new process has been selected to run.
 It does two basic jobs: